SunilKumarba2955/Sunilkumarba2955/README.md

 - 👋 Hi, I’m @Sunil Kumar B A
 - 👀 I’m very passionate about Web development and Data Science
-- 🌱 Student in CSE(B.E), Siddagnaga Institute of Techology, Tumkur, Karnataka, India - 572103
+- 🌱 Student in CSE(B.E), Siddaganga Institute of Technology, Tumkur, Karnataka, India - 572103
 - 💞️ I’m looking for Internship
 - 📫 How to reach me sunilkumarba2955@gmail.com